Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 \subsection{Summary of Detection Methods}

-Feature-based detection methods for detection of machine generated text are well-established, and continue to show value against contemporary NLG models.
-These models have strength in providing diverse features that may complicate adversarial attack \cite{crothers2022adversarial}, and potentially improvements in efficiency \cite{frohling2021feature, galle2021unsupervised}.
-Weaknesses of these models center around the poor transferability of certain features across generation methods and sampling methods \cite{frohling2021feature}.
-As it make take a larger number of samples for broader statistical trends to become clear, results from past research suggest that statistical methods appear are most effective when longer collections of text are available (such as considering a social media user's entire posting history, the text of a scientific paper, or an e-book submission) \cite{8282270, galle2021unsupervised}.
+Feature-based methods for detection of machine generated text are well-established, and continue to show value against contemporary NLG models.
+These models have an advantage in providing diverse features that may complicate adversarial attack \cite{crothers2022adversarial}, or improve efficiency \cite{frohling2021feature, galle2021unsupervised}.
+Weaknesses of these models center around the poor transferability of certain features across architectures and sampling methods \cite{frohling2021feature}.
+As it may take a larger number of samples for broader statistical trends to become clear, results from past research suggest that statistical methods are most effective when longer collections of text are available (such as considering a social media user's entire posting history, the text of a scientific paper, or an e-book submission) \cite{8282270, galle2021unsupervised}.

-Neural detection approaches based on bidirectional Transformer architectures currently represent the state-of-the-art on common GPT-2 evaluation datasets \cite{solaiman2019release}.
-There is an overall trend towards increased use of bi-directional Transformer architectures, rather than uni-directional Transformer architectures, particularly RoBERTa (see base model trend in Table \ref{tab:detection}).
-Relying on neural features such features alone may make adversarial attacks more straightforward, so there is potential benefit to incorporating other features to increase the difficulty of crafting text adversaries that do not also unacceptably compromise text quality \cite{crothers2022adversarial}.
-Human performance in detection of machine generated text is relatively poor \cite{clark-etal-2021-thats}, though there is an inverse relationship between detection by humans and machines that means the need to fool human readers may assist detection models \cite{Ippolito2020AutomaticDO}.
+Neural detection approaches based on bi-directional Transformer architectures currently represent the state-of-the-art on common GPT-2 evaluation datasets \cite{solaiman2019release}.
+There is an overall trend towards increased use of bi-directional Transformer architectures, particularly RoBERTa (as shown in the base model trend in Table \ref{tab:detection}).
+Relying on neural features alone may make adversarial attacks more straightforward, so there is potential benefit to incorporating other features to increase the difficulty of crafting text adversaries that do not also unacceptably compromise text quality \cite{crothers2022adversarial}.
+Human performance in detection of machine generated text is relatively poor \cite{clark-etal-2021-thats}, though there is an inverse relationship between detection by humans and machines that means the need to fool human reviewers may assist automated detection models \cite{Ippolito2020AutomaticDO}.